tkobayas/jbpm5example/rewards-basic/README.md

 - Human Task
 - Persistence
 - LocalTaskService and SyncWSHumanTaskHandler
-- new ksession per request pattern
+- ksession per request pattern
 - mvn building

 This application is so basic that it creates new ksession every time.
 I will write another examples for 'singleton ksession pattern' and 'ksession per process pattern'.